 Refresh Rate

 The refresh rate is the number of times per second the picture is refreshed on the screen, measured in hertz.
 The quicker an image is refreshed, the smoother any motion appears to the human eye.
 The normal refresh rate your TV should have is 60 times per second (60HZ).
-However, ln some scenes where you see rapidly moving objects, it might appear blurry.
+However, in some scenes where you see rapidly moving objects, it might appear blurry.
 So, to get a clearer picture of scenes with rapidly moving objects, manufacturers doubled the refresh rate to 120Hz.

 Since there are few scenes with rapidly moving objects in original video content, you could buy a TV with 60HZ.
 However, if you love playing games, you should go for a TV with 120HZ.